 Take a break from hooking up.

-COVID-19 isn’t the only bug going around.
+COVID-19 isn’t the only type of bug going around.
 If you’re having sex, be sure to use condoms, PrEP, or a combination of methods to prevent HIV, STDs, and viral hepatitis.

 On PrEP?
 Keep up with your daily regimen.

-If you’re currently on PrEP, be sure to keep at least a 30-day supply on hand.
+If you’re currently taking PrEP, be sure to keep at least a 30-day supply on hand.
 Ask your doctor about the possibility of getting a 90-day supply to cut down on trips to the pharmacy.
-Learn more about taking PrEP.
+Learn more about taking PrEP during the pandemic.

 Living with HIV?
 Keep up with your daily regimen, too.

-If you have questions about COVID-19, visit or call 2-1-1, a free and confidential 24-hour health helpline.
+Visit the Mass 211 site or call 2-1-1, a free and confidential 24-hour health helpline.